-Sometimes contractors attempt to help victims of disasters offering assistance with their insurance claim.
-If they do so they may illegally be engaging in the practice of public adjusting without being properly licensed the Department of Financial Services.
+Sometimes contractors attempt to help victims of disasters by offering assistance with their insurance claim.
+If they do so they may illegally be engaging in the practice of public adjusting without being properly licensed by the Department of Financial Services.

 The definition of a public adjuster, as explained in Section 626.854, Florida Statutes, is any person, except an attorney, who, for money or any other thing of value (which would include securing a contract for repairs):

 - Prepares, completes or files an insurance claim form for an insured

 - Aids in any manner on behalf of an insured in negotiating for or effecting the settlement of a claim